 Preserve All That You Can

 Collecting e-discovery can be a mammoth task.
 Every computer, mobile phone, email, USB drive, and asset-based data system must be examined for pertinent information.
 While you will have planned your early focus at the onset of the crisis, everything must be carefully preserved for future use.
-By safely storing the data, you guarantee future access for reviewing purposes in the coming months, and you avoid the scrutiny (and potential punishment) attached to “lost” data.
+By safely storing the data, you guarantee future access for reviewing purposes in the coming months and avoid the scrutiny (and potential punishment) attached to “lost” data.

 Lean on Outside Expertise